 Certificate of Proficiency

-To obtain the certificate of proficiency, undergraduate students must complete the requirements in their major department as well as those of their program.
+To obtain the certificate of proficiency, students must complete the normal requirements in their major department as well as the following requirements of the program:

 - One capstone semester-long seminar in a student's junior or senior year.
 The seminar will focus on independent research, methods, and will incorporate the AFS lecture series as part of the curriculum.

 N.B.
-The capstone course is required for members of the Class of 2019 and beyond, and strongly encouraged for the Class of 2018.
 If not enrolled in the capstone course, students in the Class of 2018 pursuing the certificate in African Studies must take one additional elective course – such as an approved advanced-topics seminar offered by Africanists in a variety of departments, or the year-long sequence in Swahili offered on campus.